Collections access & enquiries

 Research at London Museum Docklands

 Researchers and visitors can still make appointments to visit stored collections at Docklands.
-For appointments to see material from the Sainsbury Archive, Port and River Archive, and the Port of London Authority Library, see below.
+For enquiries and appointments to see material from the Sainsbury Archive, Port and River Archive, and the Port of London Authority Library, see below.

 The Search Room is located at the London Museum Docklands, in the Sainsbury Gallery and Study Centre.
 Access to the material held in the library is via the Search Room appointment system.
 Please note that for security reasons the library is not accessible for browsing at present.
 As with the archive collections, books can be requested and brought through to the Search Room for you.